Deeps18-crypto/Email-clone/README.md

 * The app has the UI of Gmail.

-* The app is complete responsive for mobile and desktop.
+* The app is complete responsive for mobile and desktop version.

 * In this Gmail app the user can compose new mail.